Katrina (talk show)

-Katrina is an Australian television talk show aired on ATV-0 (now ATV-10 and part of Network Ten) in Melbourne in 1967.
-Hosted by Katrina Pye, the talk show aired in a 15-minute time-slot.
+Katrina is an Australian television talk show aired on ATV-0 (now ATV-10 and part of Network 10) in Melbourne in 1967.
+Hosted by Katrina Pye, the talk show aired in a 15-minute time slot.
 Following the end of the series, Pye moved to another ATV-0 series, Chit-Chat.

 Despite a considerable trend towards "national" series for prime-time shows, many Australian daytime shows remained single-city-only at the time.
-Archival status of the series is not known, and it is possible the series was wiped.
+The archival status of the series is not known, and it is possible the series was wiped.